 In a nutshell, the following paragraph highlights the requirements and challenges of a hiker looking for the best men’s hiking boots:

 An ideal pair of hiking boots should not just be comfortable and durable, but should also provide full protection to feet and should not be very heavy.
-With the advancing technology and the hunger to get better and provide better, different companies are trying their best to provide people an ideal pair of hiking boots at a reasonable price.
-With the presence of so many hiking boots in the market, it becomes hard to choose one which meets your personal choices and needs.
+With the advancing technology and the hunger to get better and provide better, different companies are trying their best to provide people with an ideal pair of hiking boots at a reasonable price.
+With the presence of so many hiking boots on the market, it becomes hard to choose one which meets your personal choices and needs.